Konstantin192/ITOL_stuff/level_3/Python/recipe_manager/readme.md

 Unexpected errors are logged to an error log file, error_log.txt, located in the same folder as the application.

 ## How to use:
+To launch the application go into the "dist" folder, in there should be located the recipe_manager.exe

 Follow the application prompts for the required user inputs.

 When being asked to select an option from a menu or a list enter the on-screen number corresponding to the option.